 Activate your test and collect your sample in the morning.
 Return your sample on the same day, using the prepaid shipping label provided.

 Once your sample arrives in the laboratory, confidential results will be available from your secure online account within 2 to 5 days.

 Get medical support

-Our dedicated clinical team are available 24/7 and may call you to explain your results and provide guidance on your next steps.
+Our dedicated clinical team are here to support you and may call you to explain your results and provide guidance on your next steps.